Cagayan Valley

-Most of the land area is situated on the valley between the Cordilleras and the Sierra Madre mountain ranges.
-The eponymous Cagayan River, the country's largest and longest, runs through the region and flows from the Caraballo Mountains and ends at Aparri.
-Cagayan Valley is the second largest Philippine administrative region by land area.
-According to a literacy survey in 2013, 97.2% of Cagayan Valley's citizens (ages 10 to 64) are functionally literate, which is the highest out of the seventeen regions of the Philippines.
+Most of its land area lies in the valley between the Cordilleras and the Sierra Madre mountain ranges.
+The eponymous Cagayan River, the country's largest and longest, runs through the region, flows from the Caraballo Mountains, and ends in Aparri.
+Cagayan Valley is the second-largest Philippine administrative region by land area.
+According to a literacy survey in 2019, 93% of Cagayan Valley's citizens (ages 10 to 64) are functionally literate, which is 5th out of the 17 regions of the Philippines.